 Rosenfeld Injury Lawyers Discuss the Most Common Causes Of Semi-Truck Accidents

 Semi-trucks, 18-wheelers, delivery trucks and large commercial vehicles can create potentially dangerous hazards for motorist and passengers riding in smaller vehicles.
-Truckers not only need to be aware of all the roadway dangers that can occur with their heavy and large loaded vehicles, but also must use extra caution when other drivers are around.
-Even a minimal error on the road such as failing to use a signal before turning or passing can create a catastrophic accident with injuries and fatalities.
+Truckers not only need to be aware of all the roadway dangers that can occur with their heavy and large loaded vehicles, but must also use extra caution when other drivers are around.
+Even a minimal error on the road such as failing to use a signal before turning or dangerously passing can create a catastrophic accident with injuries and fatalities.

 As a professional driver, truckers must learn the skill of handling a big rig appropriately.
 It often involves being patient with other motorists on the road, and understanding that any misstep on their part could easily cause an accident.
 Typically, the most common causes of truck accidents where the trucker is responsible include: